Tourism in the Faroe Islands: History

 Fishing has been the primary sector of the Faroese economy for much of the past decades.
 Fishing accounts for around 90 to 95 percent of exports.
 However, the economy has begun to diversify.

 In 2013, Visit Faroe Islands saw their marketing funds double.
 In 2014, a new terminal was opened in Vágar Airport, in part due to the tourism increase.
 Vágar Airport saw the number of passengers increase by 43 percent in the ten years prior to the opening of the new terminal, with expectations of more than 250,000 passengers in 2014.
 Because of this, the airport hoped that other airline operators would get involved and take advantage of the high amount of traffic between the Faroes and Europe.

 Visit Faroe Islands started a campaign called "Closed for Maintenance, Open for Voluntourism" which saw a crew of applicants travel to the Faroe Islands and work with locals to preserve ten locations across the islands, as well as create and maintain hiking paths and set up signposting.
 The first crew traveled to the islands in April 2019.

+In 2018 Guide to Faroe Islands was established, it is a collaboration of organizers of travels, excursions, car rental etc. in the Faroe Islands.

 In late 2019, it was announced that Atlantic Airways was preparing to launch non-stop flights to John F. Kennedy International Airport in New York City.

 Hilton opened a hotel in the Faroes in late 2020, becoming the first global hotel chain in the islands.